-There are two main storage systems connected to Discovery: /home and /scratch.
+There are two main storage systems connected to the HPC: /home and /scratch.
 These options have specific quotas and limitations.
-The list below details the storage options available to you on Discovery if you have an account on Discovery.
-These are storage options that are connected to Discovery, and you should use when working on Discovery.
+The list below details the storage options available to you on the cluster if you have an account.
+These are storage options that are connected to the HPC, and you should use when working on the cluster.
 Every individual with an account on Discovery has both a /home and /scratch directory.
 Research groups can request additional storage on the /work storage system.
 Note that currently /work storage is not provisioned to individuals.

 Important: The /scratch space is only for temporary storage.
 It is not backed up, and there is a purge policy for data older than 28 days on /scratch.
-Please review the /scratch policy on our Policy page: https://rc.northeastern.edu/policy/
+Please review the /scratch policy on our Policy page: https://rc.northeastern. edu/policy/